DOB/DOD: December 9, 1895 (Thomaston, CT) – December 7, 1941; 45 years old

 “What do I do when the planes aren’t up?”

 “Enjoy the scenery.”
 He smiled.
-“You’re going to like it up there Mason.
+“You’re going to like it up there, Mason.
 Lots of fresh air.”

 The chief — who ran the 90-man radio gang of both the ship and the admiral’s flag complement with an awesome competence — had given me more than a promotion.
 He had, it is quite likely, given me my life.
-Otherwise, I would have been in main radio, located on the platform deck below the third deck, port side, on December 7 when the Japanese attacked Pearl Harbor.
+Otherwise, I would have been in the main radio, located on the platform deck below the third deck, port side, on December 7 when the Japanese attacked Pearl Harbor.
 After it flooded and was abandoned following the deadly impact of two torpedoes, I would have been with my best friend, Melvin G. Johnson, near the ship’s service store when a bomb hit there, killing him and about fifty other shipmates.
 Or — had I been a better man than I probably was — with Chief Reeves in a burning passageway on the third deck.

-When main radio was abandoned, Chief Reeves was the last man out.
+When the main radio was abandoned, Chief Reeves was the last man out.
 After helping some men to relative safety, he returned to the burning, rapidly flooding the third deck.
 Realizing the desperate need for ammunition at the anti-aircraft batteries, he plunged into the smoke and flames with every able-bodied man he could muster.
-It was there on the starboard side of the third deck, less than fifty feet from the entrance to the radio room he had supervised so long and so ably, that he was overcome by smoke and fire, collapsed, and died.
+It was there on the starboard side of the third deck, less than fifty feet from the entrance to the radio room he had supervised so long and so ably that he was overcome by smoke and fire, collapsed, and died.
 He won the nation’s highest award for valor, the Medal of Honor.
 Of this medal, Harry Truman said: “I would rather have it than be President.”

 The last time I saw the chief was on the late evening of December 5, 1941, in front of Wo Fat’s restaurant on Hotel Street in Honolulu.